Florida Capital Gains: Know the New Rules and Keep More Money in Your Pocket

 Rentals, second homes and investment properties don’t have the same exemptions as homes that are being used as an owner’s primary residence, but you do have a few options available.

-If you are selling a rental or investment property and purchasing another, you may be able to avoid paying capital gains tax entirely by doing what is known as a 1031 exchange.
-This lets you sell the property and reinvest the profits from that sale into another property without paying any taxes on the sale.
+If you are selling a rental or investment property and purchasing another, you may be able to avoid paying capital gains tax entirely by using the 1031 exchange and sell the property and reinvest the profits from that sale into another property without paying any taxes on the sale.

 You could also make the property your primary residence for two of the five years before selling the home.
 That would qualify you for the capital gains exclusion.